dwmkerr/chatgpt-diagrams-extension/README.md

 A quick-and-dirty list of improvements and next steps:

 - [ ] bug: button is inserted multiple times while chatgpt is writing (add the class to the dom element _before_ start processing? note that the code language text (e.g. 'mermaid') is overwritten
-- [ ] bug: debugger doesn't work on chrome, seems to be a sourcemaps issue (raised as https://github.com/crxjs/chrome-extension-tools/issues/691)
 - [ ] build: commitlint
 - [ ] build: slow bundling, debugging fails: https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/10
 - [ ] build: test to ensure that mermaid doesn't add error content - or if it does that we at least control it better.